Building a Balatro-lite game with vanilla web tech

 Space zodiac theming

-Rather than copying Balatro’s aesthetic directly, I wanted something different.
-I settled on a space zodiac theme - reimagining the twelve zodiac signs as spacecraft types.
+Instead of copying Balatro’s aesthetic directly, I wanted something different.
+I settled on a zodiac theme - reimagining the twelve zodiac signs as spacecraft types.
 Aries became a corvette (fast, assault-focused), Taurus a cruiser (industrial, scaling power), Leo a battlecruiser (commanding, demanding uniqueness).

 I replaced the traditional card suits with elemental symbols.
 Fire, Earth, Water, and Air instead of hearts, diamonds, clubs, and spades.
 Abstract geometric shapes that matched the space setting.
-This tied directly into the faction system - jokers came in elemental variants, and the suits on the cards mattered for scoring.
+The faction system used this - ships came in elemental variants, and the suits on the cards mattered for scoring.

 I used ChatGPT to craft prompts, fed them into PixelLab for image generation, used Python for palette alignment, then back to PixelLab’s image-to-image generation for elemental variations.
 Tweaked prompts as I went, kept them consistent - same style, similar detail level, cohesive pixel-crunch aesthetic across all 12 zodiac ships and their variants.